nf-core/sarek/docs/output.md

 [Manta](https://github.com/Illumina/manta) calls structural variants (SVs) and indels from mapped paired-end sequencing reads.
 It is optimized for analysis of germline variation in small sets of individuals and somatic variation in tumor/normal sample pairs.
-`Manta` provides a candidate list for small indels that can be fed to `Strelka` following [Strelka Best Practices](https://github.com/Illumina/strelka/blob/master/docs/userGuide/README.md#somatic-configuration-example).
+[Manta](https://github.com/Illumina/manta) provides a candidate list for small indels that can be fed to [Strelka2](https://github.com/Illumina/strelka) following [Strelka Best Practices](https://github.com/Illumina/strelka/blob/master/docs/userGuide/README.md#somatic-configuration-example).
 For further reading and documentation see the [Manta user guide](https://github.com/Illumina/manta/blob/master/docs/userGuide/README.md).

 _For normal samples_:

 **Output directory: `{outdir}/variantcalling/<sample>/manta`**

 - `<sample>.manta.diploid_sv.vcf.gz` and `<sample>.manta.diploid_sv.vcf.gz.tbi`
-  - `VCF` with tabix index containing SVs and indels scored and genotyped under a diploid model for the sample.
+  - VCF with tabix index containing SVs and indels scored and genotyped under a diploid model for the sample.

 _For a tumor-only samples_:

 **Output directory: `{outdir}/variantcalling/<sample>/manta`**

 - `<sample>.manta.tumor_sv.vcf.gz` and `<sample>.manta.tumor_sv.vcf.gz.tbi`
-  - `VCF` with tabix index containing a subset of the candidateSV.vcf.gz file after removing redundant candidates and small indels less than the minimum scored variant size (50 by default).
+  - VCF with tabix index containing a subset of the candidateSV.vcf.gz file after removing redundant candidates and small indels less than the minimum scored variant size (50 by default).
 The SVs are not scored, but include additional details: (1) paired and split read supporting evidence counts for each allele (2) a subset of the filters from the scored tumor-normal model are applied to the single tumor case to improve precision.

 _For a tumor/normal pair_:

 **Output directory: `{outdir}/variantcalling/<tumorsample_vs_normalsample>/manta`**

 - `<tumorsample_vs_normalsample>.manta.diploid_sv.vcf.gz` and `<tumorsample_vs_normalsample>.manta.diploid_sv.vcf.gz.tbi`
-  - `VCF` with tabix index containing SVs and indels scored and genotyped under a diploid model for the sample.
+  - VCF with tabix index containing SVs and indels scored and genotyped under a diploid model for the sample.
 In the case of a tumor/normal subtraction, the scores in this file do not reflect any information from the tumor sample.
 - `<tumorsample_vs_normalsample>.manta.somatic_sv.vcf.gz` and `<tumorsample_vs_normalsample>.manta.somatic_sv.vcf.gz.tbi`
-  - `VCF` with tabix index containing SVs and indels scored under a somatic variant model.
+  - VCF with tabix index containing SVs and indels scored under a somatic variant model.

 #### TIDDIT